NLP & Rapport

-Note: we strongly recommend that you never, ever, ever match body language such as the person’s posture, gestures, movements, etc. (Was that strong enough??)
-This mechanical process is too obvious and in most cases will quickly be recognised as a manipulative process – and, rightly, backfire!
+Important: we strongly recommend that you never, ever, ever match body language such as the person's posture, gestures, movements, etc. (Now, was that recommendation strong enough?!)
+Why?
+Because this mechanical method is too obvious and in most cases will quickly be recognised as a manipulative process - and, rightly, backfire!

 2. Develop a genuine interest in them

 This is one of the most effective ways of creating rapport.
 Here rapport occurs because of your genuine interest in their model of the world i.e. in how they experience life.

 The Pegasus 4 Rs approach is an attitude rather than a technique.
 It involves aiming to ensure that, in their relationship with us, the other person experiences a sense of

 Respect: They feel that they are respected as unique and equal-with-us individuals

 Recognition: Their experience is that we are recognising their verbal and their non-verbal communication and appropriately responding to each of these channels

 Reassurance: Their relationship, and their interaction, with us is experienced as non-threatening especially at the level of Self Esteem

 Responsibility: Their experience of communicating with us is effortless and seamless – because we are acting "responsibly" in that we are varying our means of communicating with them to make it easier for them, should they want to do so, to relate with us.